IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 Models are trained on a set of 30 simulations running in parallel.
 During training, exploratory behaviors tends to lead to catastrophic congestion from which recovery becomes unlikely.
 This is a common RL challenge which makes training from long episodes inefficient in practice.
 For this reason, as in~\cite{chu2019multi}, every simulation runs 30,000 steps divided into independent short episodes of 500 steps (seconds) each.
 All simulations run on a single randomly generated road network.
 We also use this network for evaluation in our first experiment (\S~\ref{sec:experiment1}).
 Further, each simulation is initialized using a different random seed to ensure a variety of observed transitions.
-Models are trained using the exact same environment (network and demand).
-The parameters of target $Q$-networks are updated every 100 parameters updates of the main $Q$-networks (\S~\ref{subsubsec:$Q$-Learning}) The learning rate is 0.001 and the batch size is 16.
+Models are trained using the exact same environment (network and traffic).
+The parameters of target Q-networks are updated every 100 parameters updates of the main Q-networks (\S~\ref{subsubsec:Q-Learning}) The learning rate is 0.001 and the batch size is 16.\footnote{A batch is composed of networks.
+A network typically involves multiple intersections}

-Generalist: The generalist training set used to train G-IG-RL substitutes the target road network with 30 random road networks during training.